-Your content has to be insanely awesome and memorable for people to like your blog and subscribe to your future posts.
+Your content has to be insanely awesome.
+Not only that, but it also has to be memorable for people to like your blog and subscribe to your future posts.

-I won’t dive too deep on this topic, because I’ve talked about the importance of creating high-quality content a gazillion times before already.
+OK, so I won't dive too deep on this topic because I've talked about the importance of creating high-quality content a gazillion times before already.

 If you need to check and validate whether your content is awesome or not, read this post for some tips.